Fluoxetine delayed-release capsulesPronunciation

 - Fluoxetine delayed-release capsules may cause weight changes.
 CHILDREN and teenagers may need regular weight and growth checks while they take fluoxetine delayed-release capsules.

 - PREGNANCY and BREAST-FEEDING: Fluoxetine delayed-release capsules may cause harm to the fetus.
 If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using fluoxetine delayed-release capsules while you are pregnant.
-Fluoxetine delayed-release capsules is found in breast milk.
+Fluoxetine delayed-release capsules are found in breast milk.
 Do not breast-feed while taking fluoxetine delayed-release capsules.

 Possible side effects of fluoxetine delayed-release capsules: